 The mysterious fortified city, a luxurious 5-star hotel, the former stronghold of the Pashtrovich clan is the pearl of the entire Adriatic coast and the hallmark of Montenegro.
 Entrance to the island is allowed only for hotel guests, as well as when ordering a sightseeing tour of the island at the hotel administration - and this inaccessibility only spurs interest in this chic place.

-Advice: the best views of Sveti Stefan Island are from the road above the city - stop at the "pocket" where they sell souvenirs, you will surely notice a cluster of tourists in this place.
-For a walk, go down and walk along the sea to Villa Milocer - a walk will give you unforgettable views.
+Advice: The best views of Sveti Stefan Island open up from the road above the town (–).
+Stop at the souvenir stand; you'll likely notice a crowd of tourists there.
+For a walk, head down and stroll along the sea to Villa Miločer (–).
+The walk will reward you with unforgettable views.

 4. Skadar Lake

-Skadar Lake - is the largest freshwater lake on the Balkan Peninsula, right on the water surface of the lake is the border between Montenegro and Albania.
-In addition to breathtaking views, you can see cormorants, storks, herons and even curled pelicans that still nest in the thickets of the purest Skadar Lake.
-Lake Skadar is a historical place for Montenegro, on numerous islands there are still ancient monasteries and fortresses that sheltered the Montenegrin rulers in difficult times.
+Lake Skadar is the largest freshwater lake on the Balkan Peninsula, straddling the border between Montenegro and Albania.
+Besides breathtaking views, you'll see cormorants, storks, herons, and even curly-billed pelicans, which still nest in the pristine vegetation of Lake Skadar.
+Lake Skadar is a historic site for Montenegro; its numerous islands still contain ancient monasteries and fortresses that sheltered Montenegrin rulers during difficult times.

 Advice: it is best to take a boat and ride on the lake and visit one of the island monasteries (eg Beshka or Kom) or fortresses (eg Žabljak Crnojevića).
 It is worth trying the Skadar eel or carp - local restaurants buy freshly caught fish from fishermen.